sujalshekhar/hotelBookingBackend/learnings.md

 - **Use separate validation files** for incoming request validation.
 - **Use Sequelize migrations** for database schema management.
 - **Custom error and response classes** for clean, reusable error and response handling.
+- **Fix `this` binding issues** in Express controllers by binding methods, using arrow functions, or exporting an instance.

 This document serves as a **guide to maintain consistency and best practices** in Node.js development.